oristopo/nVhelp/index.md

 <br>
 That's it.
 Check that the open, short and 50 ohm display properly.<br>
 <b>Note</b>, the cables are CONNECTED to CH0 and CH1a,<br>
-&nbsp and calibration reference plane is at those cables <b>ends</b>.<br>
+   and calibration reference plane is at those cables <b>ends</b>.<br>
-&nbsp However, phase is subject to error and needs addressing in another message.<br>
+   However, phase is subject to error and needs addressing in another message.<br>
 <br>
-&nbsp Also, with SMA coupler connecting cables to CH0 and CH1, <br>
+   Also, with SMA coupler connecting cables to CH0 and CH1, <br>
-&nbsp `S21` should measure nearly `0dB`.
+   `S21` should measure nearly `0dB`.
 <br>

 </details>